Learn More About Animation Classes in Toronto

 When choosing an animation class to enroll in, you have a wide variety of options depending on the type of animation you want to learn and the software you’d like to use.
 Below are several options for classes available to you in-person and live online.

-Expect to learn how to integrate Cinema 4D Lite with After Effects in Noble’s Cinema 4D in After Effects Bootcamp.
-The class covers techniques for creating and working with 3D models, assigning textures, and creating animations.
-Over 18 hours, you’ll follow along with an instructor as you work on real projects and develop essential skills for working with Cinema 4D Lite.
+Expect to learn the ins and outs of After Effects in Noble Desktop’s After Effects Bootcamp.
+The class covers techniques for creating and working with the basics of animation, text effects, and file integration.
+Over 18 hours, you’ll follow along with an instructor as you work on real projects and develop essential skills for working in animation.

 Does your team need animation training?
 Noble Desktop can provide your organization with team training in animation that meets your employees’ learning objectives and scheduling needs.
-When enrolling in corporate training, you have the option of selecting live online or onsite training options.
+Corporate training is offerd in a live online format.
 Teams interested in corporate training can also purchase group vouchers in bulk at a discount from Noble Desktop.
 When purchasing group vouchers, you can select the courses available to your team to choose from.
 They’ll then schedule their training at a time that fits their schedules.

 Reach out to corporate@nobledesktop.com to learn more about Noble Desktop’s corporate training services and receive help in determining which options best fit your team’s needs and goals.